Intensive and Critical Care

 We are one of only a few hospitals nationwide using body-cooling technology called induced hypothermia.
 It is used when a serious heart attack stops the heart from sending oxygen to the brain.
 It prevents brain damage by lowering the body’s core temperature to 91 degrees, slowing metabolism and preventing dangerous swelling.

 Your child may need care in our pediatric intensive care unit (PICU) if he or she has complex medical conditions or has suffered a trauma or burns.
-It is on the only unit of its kind in the region and is part of the Children's Hospital at Lehigh Valley Hospital.
-In the PICU, located at Lehigh Valley Hospital–Cedar Crest in Allentown, Pa., we provide pediatric intensive care close to home.
+It is on the only unit of its kind in the region and is part of Lehigh Valley Reilly Children's Hospital in Salisbury Township.
+The PICU provides pediatric intensive care close to home.

-Full-time pediatricians who specialize in the care of children in the hospital (called hospitalists) and critical care physicians (called intensivists) care for children 24 hours a day, seven days a week in the PICU.
-They collaborate with specialists including pediatric surgeons, trauma surgeons, pediatric surgeons, pediatric hematologists/oncologists and pediatric cardiologists and work with PICU nurses who are specially educated in critical care.
-Our physicians are available to answer questions anytime of day or consult with your child’s regular doctor.
+Full-time pediatricians who specialize in the care of children in the hospital (called hospitalists) and critical care physicians (called intensivists) care for children 24/7 in the PICU.
+They collaborate with specialists including pediatric surgeons, trauma surgeons, pediatric hematologist oncologists and pediatric cardiologists and work with PICU nurses who are specially educated in critical care.
+Our physicians are available to answer questions any time of day or consult with your child’s regular doctor.

 We care for children with: